Temple Merit Scholarship Summer Educational Enhancement Stipends

 How to Apply

-Summer Educational Enhancement Stipend Application (PDF)
+Summer Educational Enhancement Stipend Application (to be posted by November)

 The application requires the endorsement of a full-time Temple faculty member (or the office of Education Abroad for study abroad applications), a brief description of the project, and an estimated budget.
 The budget may include any of the costs associated with your proposed experience – including general living expenses, travel costs, supplies and materials, fees, and in the case of study abroad, tuition.